-- A half-bath can be done in as little as 18 square feet.
-With a shower, 30 square feet.
-With a full tub requires 35 square feet.
+- A half-bath can be done in as little as 18 square feet or with a shower - 30 square feet.
+With a full tub, the space would require 35 square feet.
 Go with what the space allows; don’t try to crowd a full bath into a tiny space.

 A home’s square footage figures heavily into its eventual list price.
 By converting a basement or attic into an extra room or useable space, you can increase both the value and appeal of a property.
 Basements are ideal for game rooms, laundry rooms, extra bathrooms and storage areas.
 Attics are ideal for game rooms, children’s bedrooms and home offices.

-Not every investment property improvement needs to include expensive construction.
-If you’re flipping a house, the first impression mean a lot.
+Not every investment property improvement necessitates expensive construction.
+When potential buyers see the house, the first impression really matters!
 Power washing a garage floor, driveway or dated bricks can take decades off their appearance.
-For neglected areas like garage walls or basement walls, a fresh coat of paint may be all that’s needed.
-Steam-cleaning the carpets and polishing warn-out hardwood floors also helps make a strong first impression.
+As for neglected areas like garage or basement walls, a fresh coat of paint may be all that’s needed.
+Steam cleaning the carpets and polishing old hardwood floors also helps make a strong first impression.

-According to Tonya Bruin of To-Do Done Renovations, patio stones or a custom deck can have a 60-75% return on your investment.
+According to Tonya Bruin of To-Do Done Renovations, “patio stones or a custom deck can have a 60-75% return on your investment.”
 The ultimate value of an outdoor space varies greatly depending on your location.
-For example, in warmer climates where outdoor living spaces are used year-round, an outdoor kitchen can bring in a 100% to 200% ROI.
-But in areas like northern Minnesota, that money might best be spent indoors.
+In warmer climates where outdoor living spaces are used year-round, an outdoor kitchen can bring in a 100% to 200% ROI.
+But in areas like northern Minnesota, that money might be better spent indoors.

 Robert Taylor, Owner of The Real Estate Solutions Guy, stresses the importance of curb appeal in selling a home.
-Replacing the garage door and front door are relatively inexpensive, but can give buyers that “wow” feeling — while giving you a 90% dollar for dollar return.
-Kuba Fietkiewicz, Founder or REIkit.com House Flipping Software, adds that replacing worn or damaged vinyl siding is likely to recoup the majority of your costs, while greatly enhancing the rent or sales appeal of the home.
+Replacing the garage door and front door are relatively inexpensive, yet nevertheless can give buyers that “wow” feeling while giving you a 90% dollar for dollar return.
+Kuba Fietkiewicz, Founder of REIkit.com House Flipping Software, adds that “replacing worn or damaged vinyl siding is likely to recoup most of your costs while greatly enhancing the rent or sales appeal of the home.”

-While the improvements above can bring a substantial return, other improvements will typically yield negative returns — and possible even hinder your efforts to sell your property.
+While the improvements listed above can bring a substantial return, other improvements will typically negate returns — and could even hinder your efforts to sell the property.
 Among them:

 - Swimming pools